What is Flood Network?

 With a subscription you and a group of members can be alerted by SMS or email as water levels change.
 You can manage your data and devices more closely and analyse the data, choosing whether to publish as open data.

-Flood Network's 2nd Generation hardware is now available.
-It uses a new long-range low-power wireless technology called LoRaWAN, allowing our sensors to connect over several kilometres without using the mobile network.
-It's compatible with The Things Network, an open, free worldwide IoT sensor network anyone can help build.
+Flood Network's 3rd Generation hardware is now available.
+It uses a long-range low-power wireless technology called LoRaWAN, allowing our monitors to connect over several kilometres without using the mobile network.
+It's routed through any gateway connected to The Things Network, an open, free worldwide IoT sensor network anyone can help build.

 The new sensors are being piloted by City of Bradford Metropolitan District Council and City of Cardiff Council and are planned for the Upper Calder Valley.